 Which technical skills are in demand?
-To understand which technical skills are in demand in your particular industry, a scan of job descriptions for your role and related roles will tell you all that you need to know.
-Of course, some job descriptions are better than others, but every quality employer will want to make it clear what is expected from future employees.
+To understand the most in-demand technical skills for resumes in your particular industry, a scan of job descriptions for your role and related roles will tell you all that you need to know.
+Of course, some job descriptions are better than others, but every quality employer will want to make it clear which professional skills are expected from future employees.
 The most common technical skills should be listed, but if they are not you should still expect them to come up during an interview.
 A little research at this stage will go a long way.

-Here’s a list of technical skills for a resume based on professions and industries.
+Here’s a list of technical skills for resumes based on a range of professions and industries.
 If you want to check out a list based on tools and job duties - see the chapter below this one!

 - Programming Languages (see details in the next chapter)